Narcissus (plant): Narcissus

 The plural form of the common name "narcissus" has been the cause of some confusion.
 Dictionaries list "narcissi", "narcissuses" and "narcissus".
 However, texts on usage such as Garner and Fowler state that "narcissi" is the preferred form.
-The common name narcissus should not be capitalised.

 Daffodil

 The name "daffodil" is derived from "affodell", a variant of asphodel.
 The narcissus was frequently referred to as the asphodel (see Antiquity).
 Asphodel in turn appears to come from the Greek "asphodelos" (ἀσφόδελος).
 The reason for the introduction of the initial "d" is not known.
 From at least the 16th century, "daffadown dilly" and "daffydowndilly" have appeared as alternative names.
 Other names include "Lent lily".

+In other languages

+The Hokkien name for Narcissus, chúi-sian, can be literally translated as "water fairy", where chúi (水) refers to water and sian (仙) refers to immortals.
+It is the official provincial flower of Fujian.